kirakira-dev/NintendoClientsWiki/ENL-Protocol.md

 | Uint32 | Record mask (system) |

 ## System information
-In the tables below, the values of P (maximum number of players) and Q (number of special players) are configured by the game.
+In the tables below, the values of P (maximum number of players) and Q (maximum number of CPUs) are configured by the game.

 | Game | P | Q |
 | --- | --- | --- |